Woman fighting to keep emotional support monkeys

-A woman in Creve Coeur, Missouri is fighting back against her neighbors to keep the three monkeys who live with her.
-She says they serve as emotional support, but neighbors are worried for their safety.
+CREVE COEUR, Mo.
+(KMOV) — A woman in Creve Coeur is fighting back against her neighbors to keep the three monkeys who live with her.
+She said they serve as emotional support, but neighbors are worried they could be dangerous.

 “It’s a wild animal.
-They belong in zoos, you know, or in their natural habitat,” said Jim Hentschell, who lives next door.
+They belong in zoos, you know, or in their natural habitat,” neighbor Jim Hentschell said.
 “Everything I hear about emotional support animals, they only speak about cats and dogs.”

 According to the City of Creve Coeur, a monkey is considered an “inherently dangerous animal” along with alligators, lions and pythons.
 Those animals are not allowed to stay in residential areas, so the city cited McBride-Teahan.